-How To Choose eCommerce Site Search Technology?
+How To Choose eCommerce Search Technology?

 eCommerce store without a search is like a physical store without consultants.
 It’s so much easier to simply say what you are looking for and be directed right to it than to wander around the store for hours.

-We came to the point in the market, where we don’t even question whether or not eCommerce website needs a site search – it’s a must.
+We came to the point in the market, where we don’t even question whether or not eCommerce website needs a website search – it’s a must.
 In fact, site search is considered to be the main navigation option for e-stores.
 Well-optimized on-site search can bring tremendous benefits, starting from an increase in site usage, finishing with higher sales.

 If by any chance you still don’t have a site search option on your store, or you are not sure whether it’s worth to invest into making it better, here are the few benefits that eCommerce search might bring: